ryanbuening/ryanbuening/README.md

 - Curiosity
 - Discipline

-I...
+#### I...
 - do everything in my power to follow through on my commitments, and I don't find myself making commitments I don't think I can meet.
 - enjoy working alone or with a small group of people.
 - shy away from demanding things and tend to build support for my ideas through prototypes and demonstrations.
 - crave quiet time to think and reflect.
 - am extremely organized in my work and personal goals and plans.
 - learn best by reading and doing.
-- am sometimes reluctant to give negative feedback or criticism for fear of hurting others.
+- can be reluctant to give negative feedback or criticism for fear of hurting others.
 I find I need to establish rapport and safety with others before I can offer advice.
 - need time to think through ideas.
 I find it challenging to brainstorm ideas on the spot if it is the first time I'm hearing the idea.
 - expect others to follow through on their commitments.
 - do not tend to show my emotions publicly and need a more intimate environment for self expression around people I am comfortable with.

 It takes awhile for me to come out of my shell and be vunerable.

+#### Myers-Briggs

 I am an INFJ according to a Myers-Briggs I took in 2023:

 > INFJs trust their visions, are compassionate and insightful, and quietly exert influence.
 They enjoy working alone or in compatible small groups, using their inspirations for people's growth and development.

-A few descriptors from my Myers-Briggs that stood out to me were
+A few descriptors from my Myers-Briggs report that stood out to me were
 - Determined
 - Methodical
 - Reflective